 Address: 30000 Sandlake Rd Cloverdale, OR 97112

 Pacific City RV & Camping Resort couldn’t be better placed if you’re looking to spend some time in nature.
-The RV camping ground is set amongst tall ancient trees and has nature trails running right through it that connect you to miles of white sand beach and coastal hiking trails, right from your RV.
+The RV park is set amongst tall ancient trees and has nature trails running right through it that connect you to miles of white sand beach and coastal hiking trails, right from your RV.

 Onsite you’ll have access to a huge range of activities including an indoor pool, mini-golf, spa, hot tub, playgrounds, an outdoor pool picnic areas, and much more.
 Outside of the park, you can enjoy horse riding, whale watching, surfing, canoeing, kayaking, fishing, and anything else that’s water-based you can think of.